 Why is Jira security important?

 Many web developers and agile teams use Jira as their primary project management tool.
-The software has shown to be incredibly beneficial at all stages of project organization, including planning, tracking, and distribution.
+The software has proven to be incredibly beneficial at all stages of project organization, including planning, tracking, and distribution.

-When members of a team work to develop the finest and most viable software on the market, they exchange a variety of data across the platform.
+When team members and jira admins work to develop the finest and most viable software on the market, they exchange various data across the platform.
 All of those files are precious, and a single security failure could bring the entire system down.

-Intellectual property is one of the most valuable assets for many organizations.
-To make sure it won’t be lost, use a reliable Jira backup solution, such as GitProtect.
+Intellectual property is one of many organizations’ most valuable assets.
+To ensure it won’t be lost, use a reliable Jira backup solution, such as GitProtect.
 This easy-to-configure automated Jira Cloud backup will ensure your team’s project management is never disrupted.

 Recover all of the data in your Jira instance, including projects, issues, roles, and many more.
 There’s no need for a separate restore program because GitProtect.io is an all-in-one backup and recovery solution.